Wives of Henry VIII: Anne of Cleves

-Anne of Cleves (28 June or 22 September 1515 – 16 July 1557) was a German princess, Henry's fourth wife and queen consort of England, although not crowned, for just six months in 1540, from 6 January to 12 July.
+Anne of Cleves (c.
+22 September 1515 – 16 July 1557) was a German princess, Henry's fourth wife and queen consort of England, although not crowned, for just six months in 1540, from 6 January to 9 July.
 Henry may have referred to her as "A Flanders mare", and the label has stuck.

-Anne of Cleves' portrait was painted by Hans Holbein and sent to King Henry to evaluate to be his future wife.
-Her brother didn't allow Holbein to paint whilst looking directly at Anne and her little sister's faces so they had to wear veils whilst being painted.
-Henry fell in love with her portrait and wanted her sent to him.
+As a child, Anne was betrothed to Francis, the future Duke of Lorraine, though the plans never came to fruition.
+In 1539, Henry VIII's chief minister Thomas Cromwell formed an alliance between England and Cleves, and Henry began considering Anne as his fourth wife.
+Anne of Cleves' portrait was painted by Hans Holbein the Younger and sent to King Henry to evaluate.
+Her brother William did not allow Holbein to paint whilst looking directly at the face of Anne and her sister Amalia's, so they had to wear veils whilst being painted.
+Henry liked Anne's portrait and wanted her sent to him.
 When she arrived, Henry was not impressed.
-Henry complained of her not looking like her portrait.
-Her pre-contract of marriage with Francis I, Duke of Lorraine, was cited as grounds for annulment, even though their marriage did not proceed.
-Anne did not resist the annulment, claiming the marriage had not been consummated and was rewarded with a generous settlement including Hever Castle, the former home of the Boleyns, Henry's former in-laws.
-She was given the name "The King's Sister" and was a lifelong friend to him and his children; Anne of Cleves was approximately the same age as Henry VIII's eldest surviving daughter, Mary.
-She outlived the King and all his wives, dying at Chelsea Old Manor on 16 July 1557; the most likely cause of her death was cancer.
+Henry complained that she did not look like her portrait.
+Her pre-contract of marriage with Francis I of Lorraine was cited as grounds for annulment six months later.
+Anne did not resist the annulment, claiming the marriage had not been consummated, and was rewarded with a generous settlement including Hever Castle, the former home of the Boleyns.
+She was given the title of "The King's Beloved Sister" and was a lifelong friend to him and his children; Anne of Cleves was approximately the same age as Henry VIII's eldest surviving daughter Mary.
+She outlived the King and all his other wives, dying at Chelsea Old Manor on 16 July 1557; the most likely cause of her death was cancer.
 She was buried in Westminster Abbey on 3 August.